If I mention comfort food, what’s the first thing that pops into your head?

 As comfort food goes, cheese often features heavily, and so this dish of basically pure cheese had to be on the list!

 You can enjoy Saganaki in various forms with different cheeses and even different toppings, though often it’s simply served with a squeeze of lemon.
 One of the best we tried was marinated in Metaxa, a Greek brandy, which added a whole new depth of flavour.

-If you ever visit Greece keep an eye out for it on the menu and try a few different ones, as each restaurant will have their own variation of this traditional dish.
+If you ever visit Greece, keep an eye out for it on the menu and try a few different ones, as each restaurant will have its own variation of this traditional dish.
 Yum!

 United States – Kraft Mac and Cheese

 This is the only comfort food we’ve listed that comes in a box, unless you order in!